FayGroupUCLA/FayGroupUCLA.github.io/content/contact/index.md

 cover_dimming_class: "bg-black-20"
 omit_page_header: true
 ---
-Tom can be contact by email at *tom.patrick.fay \[at\] gmail.com*.
+Tom can be contacted by email at *tom.patrick.fay \[at\] gmail.com*.

-Inquires about PhD, postdoc and undergrad research positions are always welcome!
+Enquiries about PhD, postdoc and undergrad research positions are always welcome!
 Further information for PhD applicants can be found on the [UCLA Chemistry website](https://www.chemistry.ucla.edu/graduate/).